League of Mercy: Order of Mercy medal

+Recipients

-Recipients are predominately chosen from long-serving community volunteers in the UK, but recipients have also included heads of former ruling houses, including Prince David Bagrationi of Georgia, and Prince Carlo, Duke of Castro of Bourbon-Two Sicilies, who have received the higher grade of Companion of the Order of Mercy and, in return, have bestowed dynastic orders upon the League's president.
+Recipients for the 1999 Order of Mercy are nominated by charitable organisations only and comprise predominately long-serving community volunteers in the UK.
+Recipients include Betty Boothroyd, Baroness Boothroyd, Dame Norma Major, and Ian McColl, Baron McColl of Dulwich.
+Recipients of the Companion of the Order include Peter Galloway, and heads of former ruling houses including Prince David Bagrationi of Georgia, and Prince Carlo, Duke of Castro of Bourbon-Two Sicilies, which, in return, have bestowed dynastic orders upon the then League's president, Lord Lingfield.

-Professor Alan Roberts, OBE, TD, a former pro-chancellor of Leeds University and cadet-commandant of Yorkshire Army Cadet Force, was appointed a Companion of the Order of Mercy in 2002, having previously received an honorary doctorate from Brunel University, whose pro-chancellor is Lord Lingfield.
-Professor Roberts also serves as gentleman usher of the Imperial Society of Knights Bachelor, whose Knight Principal is Lord Lingfield.
+Professor Alan Clive Roberts a former pro-chancellor of Leeds University was appointed a Companion of the Order of Mercy in 2002, having previously received an honorary doctorate from Brunel University, whose pro-chancellor was Lord Lingfield.
+Professor Roberts also served as gentleman usher of the Imperial Society of Knights Bachelor, whose Knight Principal is Lord Lingfield.

-Other recipients include Thomas Balchin, Lord Lingfield's son, who also serves as secretary to the council of the League of Mercy, and Anthony Bailey, OBE.
+Other recipients include Hon.
+Thomas Balchin, Lord Lingfield's son, for his work for the Action for Rehabilitation and Neurological Injury (ARNI) charity, who also serves as secretary to the Trustees of the League of Mercy, and Anthony Bailey.

+Distinguished Community Service Medal for Cadets

+In 2021, the League of Mercy established its Distinguished Community Service Medal for Army Cadets, later extending it to cadets of the other services.
+Cadet Sergeant Jordan Latcham of the Durham Army Cadet Force was the first recipient of this Medal.

 Legitimacy

 The League of Mercy Foundation claims to be the legitimate successor of the original League, however lacks official approval from the monarch.
 In the United Kingdom, where legitimacy of any particular order is determined by the monarch – some societies have permission from the monarch to award medals, but these are to be worn on the right side of the chest.
 No UK citizen may accept and wear an award without the sovereign's permission.
 Moreover, the government is explicit that permission for foreign awards conferred by private societies or institutions will not be granted.
+The 1999 Badge of the Foundation, not being a Sovereign or State award, is not part of the official Order of Wear of the United Kingdom.
+This only applies to those awards made prior to June 1947 when the League's royal charter was surrendered.